Its Not About The Bike

 At the height of his fame Lance Armstrong said it isn't about the bike.
 Of course for Lance at that time it really wasn't about the bike: it was about injecting industrial quantities of EPO and then lying about it.

-As all cyclists know, it is about the bike.
+As all cyclists know, it is absolutely about the bike.
 As Rule #4 is very clear about this.
 Also, given that I won't have access to industrial quantities of pain killers and performance enhancing substances, my nether regions are going to be intimately connected to a bike for the thick end of 2 weeks so the bike really matters.

 Early in the 2020 lockdown I was, like so many people, bored.
 I'd watched Tiger King (remember that?)
 I'd disappeared down YouTube and Wikipedia rabbit holes, I'd annoyed people on Twitter because I could, and, crucially, I had maintained and fettled all my own bikes to perfection.
 I'd also stooped to fixing up my friends crappy old shoppers, a couple of friend's racing bikes and a tandem!